hyprwm/hyprland-wiki/pages/Configuring/Environment-variables.md

 {{< callout type=warning >}}

-Note that when using the `env` keyword, Hyprland reads the value of the variable as a **raw string** and puts it into the environemnt _as is_.
+Note that when using the `env` keyword, Hyprland reads the value of the variable as a **raw string** and puts it into the environment _as is_.
 You should **NOT** add quotes `""` around the values.

 Some examples with differently formatted values: